A1y0sh4/The-Great-Unciv-Rework/README.md

 - It's been added the ability to relocate your Capital and the event We Love The King Day also give +15% Gold and Production in Capital

-- Scouts is now the ancient era starting unit
+- Scout is now the ancient era starting unit

 - It's lowered the amount of unhappiness required to spawn rebels (from 20 to 10)